TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/TypoScript/BeforeLoadedPageTsConfigEvent.rst

 The PSR-14 event
 :php:`\TYPO3\CMS\Core\TypoScript\IncludeTree\Event\BeforeLoadedPageTsConfigEvent`
-can be used to add global static :ref:`page TSconfig <pagetsconfig>` before anything else is loaded.
+can be used to add global static :ref:`page TSconfig <t3tsconfig:pagetsconfig>` before anything else is loaded.
 This is especially useful, if page TSconfig is generated automatically as a string from a PHP function.

 It is important to understand that this configuration is considered static and